i6/ibg/appendices/g.rst

    .. image:: /images/picD.png
       :align: left

-.. raw:: latex

-    \dropcap{d}

-uring our travels, we've encountered certain terms which have particular significance in the context of the Inform text adventure development system; here are brief definitions of many of those specialised words and phrases.
+|D|\uring our travels, we've encountered certain terms which have
+particular significance in the context of the Inform text adventure development system; here are brief definitions of many of those specialised words and phrases.

 .. glossary::